dczornyj/What-Clothes-To-Pack--Hawaii-Edition/README.md

 * Link Python to the database by creating an SQLAlchemy session.

-* **Important** Don't forget to close out your session at the end of your notebook.

-### Precipitation Analysis

-* Start by finding the most recent date in the data set.
+Find the most recent date in the data set.

-* Using this date, retrieve the last 12 months of precipitation data by querying the 12 preceding months of data. **Note** you do not pass in the date as a variable to your query.
+* Using this date, retrieve the last 12 months of precipitation data by querying the 12 preceding months of data.

 * Select only the `date` and `prcp` values.